pivotal/docs-tap/tap-gui/customize/customize-portal.hbs.md

 After the updated values configuration file is applied in Tanzu Application Platform GUI, you see the customized version of your portal.

-If there is an error in `BASE-64-IMAGE` or `PORTAL-NAME`, Tanzu Application Platform GUI reverts to the original branding template.
+If there is an error in any of the used images encoded in base64 or `PORTAL-NAME`, Tanzu Application Platform GUI reverts to the original branding template.

 ![Screenshot displaying the custom branding within the Tanzu Application Platform GUI portal](../images/customized-branding.png)